 Tell your partner, family, maternal child and family health nurse, doctor, midwife or obstetrician … anyone!
 It is important to talk so the recovery process can start.

-There are also several online services who support parents with Perinatal Depression and Anxiety, because it’s really important you talk to someone.
+There are also several online services who support parents with Perinatal Depression and Anxiety because it’s essential you talk to someone.

-- Let others in, so things can begin to improve
+- Let others in, so things can begin to improve; and

 What are the symptoms?